Regions Bank Review

 Now Savings is available exclusively to customers who use a Regions Now prepaid debit card.
 There’s a $10 initial deposit requirement and no monthly fee.

-Now Savings has an APY of 0.01% but comes with the same 1% annual savings bonus as LifeGreen Savings if you set up automated transfers from your checking account.
+Now Savings has an APY of 0.01% but comes with the same 1% annual savings bonus as LifeGreen Savings if you set up automated transfers from your checking account for at least $5.
 There’s also an additional $1 bonus per month if you deposit at least $5 and don’t make any withdrawals.

 Regions Money Market Accounts